Dalas121/Heir_2_The_Throne/README.md

 Hello!
 This is a WIP HttT revision for Battle for Wesnoth.
 If you're interested in collaborating, please reach out to Dalas via the Wesnoth discord or forum.

-Status: Intro scenario finished.
-Bigmap for next 3 scenarios finished.
+Status: Intro scenario mostly finished.
+Bigmap for next 3 scenarios mostly finished.

 //############################